ggastin30/Engineering_4_Notebook/README.md

 ### Reflection

 This year, I figured out the hard way that F5 is not the standard for running code.
 Make sure to use CTRL S or D to run the code instead.
 Also, make sure to put the code into the code.py file from the board because it will not run if you just try to send it from the normal file.
-A handy tip is if you want to print some words but then a variable, separate them with a comma inside of the print statement.
+A handy tip is if you want to print some words, but then a variable, separate them with a comma inside of the print statement.